 Spend the summer taking this paper to the next level (i.e. it would make for a strong conference presentation).

-Take a GRE prep course in the summer.
-GRE scores are becoming more important, both for admission and for funding.
+Consider taking a GRE prep course in the summer, however GRE scores are becoming less important.

 Have a polished draft of your writing sample to show your letter writers as early as possible in your second year.